-Curtis Knifton was born in 1822 at Kilburn, Derbyshire, the son of William and Harriet Knifton.
-He was baptised on 30th August 1822 at the Church of St Clement and St John, Horsley.
+Curtis Knifton was born in 1822 in Kilburn, Derbyshire, the son of William and Harriet Knifton.
+He was baptised on 30th August 1822 at St Clement’s Church in Horsley.

 Curtis grew up at Horsley Park Farm, working as a farmer with his father.

-On 11th July 1848 Curtis married Sarah Parker at Horsley parish church.
-Sarah was a schoolmistress at the village school, the daughter of James Parker, an Inn Keeper, and Hannah.
-She was born in 1822 at Horsley.
-A local resident, Thomas Needham, kept a diary which records various events in the village.
+On 11th July 1848, Curtis married Sarah Parker at St Clement’s Church.
+Sarah was a schoolmistress at the village school, the daughter of James Parker, an inn keeper, and his wife Hannah.
+She was born in 1822 in Horsley.
+A local resident, Thomas Needham, kept a diary which recorded various events in the village.
 An entry in July records ‘Curtis Knifton and Sarah Parker was married July 11th 1848, they was married at Horsley.’

-Between October 1850 and March 1851 Curtis moved to Hulland Ward.
+Between October 1850 and March 1851, Curtis moved to Hulland Ward.
 The census taken for 30th March 1851 records that Curtis was farming 73 acres and employing one labourer, at Hulland Ward.
-Sarah was back at Horsley, at the home of her father, and working as a dress maker, while their two young children were with their grandparents in Horsley.
+Sarah was in Horsley at the home of her father, and working as a dress maker, while their two young children were with their grandparents in Horsley.
 Sarah and the children moved to Hulland Ward shortly afterwards.

-Despite living at Hulland Ward, Curtis and Sarah considered the Church of St Clements and St John at Horsley to be their family church.
+Despite living at Hulland Ward, Curtis and Sarah considered St Clement’s at Horsley to be their family church.
 They made several journeys back to Horsley where they had their next four children baptised; Joseph on 18th March 1855, Curtis on 26th July 1858, Peggy on 5th October 1856, and Sarah on 24th July 1860.
 Each entry in the parish register records that Curtis and Sarah were living at Hulland Ward.

-It would have been possible to walk from Hulland Ward to Horsley in about three hours, but with a young family it is likely that Curtis and Sarah used a horse and trap.
-The Wirksworth line of the Midland Railway and nearby Shottle station, which would connect the family to Coxbench and Horsley, did not open until 1867.
+It would have been possible to walk from Hulland Ward to Horsley in about three hours, but with a young family it is likely that Curtis and Sarah travelled by horse and trap.
+The Wirksworth line of the Midland Railway and nearby Shottle Station, which would connect the family to Coxbench and Horsley, did not open until 1867.

 Sarah’s father died on 18th May 1854 and Curtis’ father died in January 1858.

-In 1861 Curtis and his family are still living at Hulland Ward.
+In 1861 Curtis and his family were still living in Hulland Ward.
 On 22nd December 1861 they had their seventh child James William baptised at Horsley.

 Curtis was one of the executors of the will of Mary Salt, a spinster of Mugginton, who died on the 5th September 1865.
 Her will was proved in the District Registry of Her Majesty’s Court of Probate, at Derby, on the 9th October 1865, by Curtis Knifton and John Wilmot, to whom administration was granted.

 Curtis and Sarah’s last child, Harriet Hannah, was born in August and baptised on 15th September 1866 at All Saints’ Church, Turnditch.
-Perhaps Harriet was too ill to make the journey to Horsley where all their previous children had been baptised, since a few months she had died.
-Harriett Hannah Knifton was buried on 9th December 1866 in the churchyard at Turnditch.
+Perhaps Harriet was too ill to make the journey to Horsley where all their previous children had been baptised, since she died a few months later.
+Harriet Hannah Knifton was buried on 9th December 1866 in the churchyard at Turnditch.
 She was 5 months old.

-On the 1871 census, Curtis is still a farmer of seventy three acres at Hulland Ward.
-The farm is recorded as ’Blue Post Farm’ but this also appears to have been known as Common Farm, which is the address his daughter Peggy gave when she married in 1879.
+In 1871 Curtis was still a farmer of 73 acres at Hulland Ward.
+The farm was recorded as ‘Blue Post Farm’ which appears to have also been known as Common Farm, being the address his daughter Peggy gave when she married in 1879.

-The 1881 census records that Curtis and Sarah are still at ‘Blue Posts’.
-Curtis was now farming 78 acres with his son Curtis, described as a ‘wagoner’, and an agricultural labourer.
-They were also employing a domestic servant.
+The 1881 census recorded that Curtis and Sarah were still at ‘Blue Posts’.
+Curtis was now farming 78 acres with his son Curtis described as a ‘wagoner’.
+They were employing a farm servant and a domestic servant.